mr7brown/agb.github.io/pages/mydoc/style_guide/1_general/mydoc_style_accesibility.md

 ## Links

 * Create links that are meaningful.
-For example, instead of saying *click here* introduce the link to make it meaningful when read with no context.
+For example, instead of saying *click here*, introduce the link to make it meaningful when read with no context.
 Some users skip from link to link and if the links do not provide context for their function, it makes it harder for users to navigate the content.
 * Use an external link icon to tell users that the link leads to a different website.

 ## Readability

 There are some useful metrics for understanding how content should be written for users.
 In general, the content should be as easy to follow as possible.
 Here are a few ways to improve content readability.

-* Create content with a reading level around sixth-grade.
+* Create content with a a sixth-grade reading level.
 Not sure what reading level your content is at?
 Check out WebFx's [Readability Test Tool](https://www.webfx.com/tools/read-able/).
 * Make use of white space and `<H1>, <H2>, <H3>` headings.
 White space and headings allow for quicker navigation.
 * Use shorter words that convey the same meaning, as George Orwell once said, "never use a long word where a short one will do."